 Six-run outburst lifts Rangers to seventh straight win

-Delino DeShields had two hits and drove in two runs for the Rangers, who have won a season-high seven in a row.
+The infield single led to a six-run rally to help the Rangers overcome an early 2-0 deficit.

+”Speed kills – don’t you know that?” a grinning Beltre said. ”Over the last week or so, we’ve been able to find out how to get guys on, and now we’re getting more consistent in bringing those guys in.”

-Eddie Rosario homered and drove in four runs, while Logan Morrison also homered and Mitch Garver had three hits for the Twins, who have lost three straight.
+Eddie Rosario homered and drove in four runs for the Twins, while Logan Morrison also homered and Mitch Garver had three hits.
+Minnesota lost its third straight when it couldn’t overcome a short start from veteran Jake Odorizzi (3-5).

+The Twins did rally for three runs in the ninth and had the tying run at the plate with two outs.
+But Rangers closer Keone Kela struck out Morrison with the bases loaded to end the game, earning his 18th save in 18 chances.

-Gallardo (1-0) entered the game with a 15.95 ERA and was making his second start for Texas after opening the year with Cincinnati.
+Gallardo (1-0) was making his second start for Texas after opening the year with Cincinnati.
 He promptly fell behind 2-0 just five pitches into the game before turning it around and pitching into the sixth inning.

 Joe Mauer led off the bottom of the first with a sharp single to left.
 Then Rosario hit the first pitch he saw into the right-field seats for his 17th home run of the season.